Public Transport Users Association: History and aims

-Of particular interest to the Association are potential extensions to Melbourne's metropolitan rail network, particularly lines to Doncaster, Rowville (via Monash University's Clayton Campus) and Melbourne Airport, a reorganisation of the bus network, including more routes being upgraded to SmartBus status, and filling in so-called tram "missing links", by the construction of modest extensions to the tram network that will ensure that routes terminate at nearby railway stations, bus routes and activity centres.
+Of particular interest to the Association are potential extensions to Melbourne's metropolitan rail network, particularly lines to Doncaster, Rowville (via Monash University's Clayton Campus) and Melbourne Airport, the revitalisation of the bus network, including more routes being upgraded to SmartBus status, and filling in so-called "tram missing links", by the construction of mostly minor extensions to the tram network that will ensure that routes terminate at nearby railway stations, bus routes and activity centres.

 Achievements

 The PTUA successfully campaigned for extended New Year's Day public transport hours in 2004, and that has been continued by the state government in subsequent years.
 They also successfully lobbied for the extension of the 109 tram to Box Hill in Melbourne's east.
-In 2008, the organisation successfully lobbied against the controversial proposal to ban bikes on trains during peak hour, gaining significant media attention.
-The Association maintains a high media profile, publishes a regular newsletter for members, operates an office in Melbourne, and has branches in Geelong and Ballarat.
+The association successfully pushed against the contentious idea to prohibit bikes on trains during rush hour in 2008, garnering substantial media attention.
+The Association maintains a high media profile, publishes a regular newsletter for members, operates an office in Melbourne, and has a branch in Geelong The Ballarat branch is dormant.

 The current president is Tony Morton, who succeeded Daniel Bowen in October 2012.